-Refereed the second game of the season.
-I travelled all the way to Market Bosworth to find out that there was an Assessor there waiting to assess my performance.
-There was also two other Assessors there to assess the other two refs there that day, what is the world coming to?
-I pointed out that this was probably my last season refereeing as I was getting on a bit now and found it a bit of struggle to keep up with the young wingers.
-After the match he said there were no problems, but he agreed I was a bit slow on the long runs.
-Cheeky sod!!!
-I could give HIM a 20m start over 100m and beat him!
-I may referee next season now.
+To referee my second game of the season I travelled to Market Bosworth to discover that an assessor was waiting in the changing room to assess my performance.
+There were two other assessors there to assess the refs at the club that day, there is supposed to be a shortage of referees, perhaps less assessing might help to solve the problem?
+I pointed out to the gentleman that this was probably my last season refereeing, I am getting on now and past injuries have begun to make it a bit of a struggle to keep up with play, so I would appreciate it if his report did not lead to officiating in fast colts games.
+In conversation after the game he agreed I was a bit slow on long chasing runs.
+Cheeky sod I thought!!!
+His acknowledgement somehow irked me, I think I may referee next season now.

-On the Sunday I drove down to Stansted via London (must pay attention to the SatNav) with Roger and we caught a Ryan air flight to Ancona.
-Joan and Phil were there waiting to pick us up.
-We were keen to inspect the grapes when we arrived and it wasn’t long before we trotted down to see the vines.
-They were in a sorry state, the dreaded mildew (or something like it) had got at them.
-There were masses of bunches but most had failed to fill out.
-It would have been a bumper crop if they had.
-Sadly we spent our first session cutting the shrivelled bunches from the vines.
-A few days later we picked the ones that were left and watched Joan and Phil start the wine making process, it was quite fascinating.
-I had my camera at the ready just in case Joan fell in or out of the grape treading trough, but sadly it didn’t happen (see photos).
-It made 11 litres of juice which I am informed should make 10 litres of wine.
+After welcoming coffees we were keen to inspect their grapes vines and it wasn’t long before we trotted down to inspect their small vineyard.
+Sadly they were in a very sorry state, the dreaded mildew (or something like it) had been ramapant through the rows.
+There were plenty of bunches but most had failed to fill out.
+It looked as if it would have been a bumper crop.
+We spent our first session in the vineyard cutting the shrivelled bunches from the vines.
+A few days later we picked the few that were left and had filled out.
+That evening we watched Joan and Phil start the wine-making process.
+Pressing the grapes entailed a bare footed Joan shuffling around in a large tub of juicy grapes.
+It made eleven litres of juice which I am informed should make ten litres of wine.

 My favourite day was when we visited the mountains and took what we thought was the shorter of two walks.
-In fact after checking up on Google earth on my phone, it became apparent that our path was several miles longer than the other.
+In fact, after checking up on Google Earth on my phone, it became apparent that our path was several miles longer than the other.
 It is shame I didn’t think to check that until after we had exhausted ourselves.
-On the return journey back to the car we walked through a tunnel and I tripped, which caused me stumble then sprint blindly through the dark, before steadying myself.
-Who said it I was slow?
-It is not well known, but my pace in the dark is blistering!
-When we returned to the car, Joan provided a very acceptable picnic out of one of those bags that women always seem to be able to produce when the need arises.
+On the return journey back to the car we walked through a tunnel and I tripped, causing me to stumble and then sprint blindly through the darkness, before steadying myself.
+On returning to the car, Joan provided a very acceptable picnic out of one of those bags that women always seem to be able to produce when the need arises.
 Bless ‘em. http://commondatastorage.googleapis.com/static.panoramio.com/photos/original/11938480.jpg

-The day before we flew home we accompanied Joan and Phil to a party hosted by a couple from Edinburgh (don’t normally like Scots, but they were ok as they were keen gardeners).
-They had a lovely house and pool set on the side of a cliff, but strangely no garden.
-Apparently their garden back in the UK is listed in Yellow Pages, I am assured that means it is pretty good.
+The day before we flew home we accompanied Joan and Phil to a party hosted by a couple from Edinburgh.
+They had a lovely house with infinity pool set on the side of a cliff, but strangely no garden.
+I was told that their garden back in the UK is listed in Yellow Pages, I am assured that means it is pretty good.

-Appropriately the weather had turned a little chilly as we left and there was drizzle in the air, but we didn’t care as we had a tan to show off back home and a few extra pounds of opulence around our middle regions, courtesy of Joan’s superb cooking skills that makes rabbit food very appetising and more-ish (and of course I did).
-Looking forward to meeting the vine-weevils in the spring.
+The weather had turned chilly as we left and there was drizzle in the air, but Roger and I didn’t care as we had our sun tans to show off back home and a few extra pounds of opulence around our middle regions, courtesy of Joan’s superb vegetarian cooking skills.
+We are looking forward to meeting the Italian vine-weevils again in the spring.

-Jamie was getting to grips with the paperwork involved in buying a property.
-I think he finds it all quite confusing, but then I did too when we bought our first house.
-Suraj and Charlotte were going to help him while we are away.
+Jamie is getting to grips with the paperwork involved in buying a property.
+I think he finds it all quite confusing, but then I have to admit I did too when we bought our first house.
+Suraj and Charlotte have promised to help him while we are away.